Space Systems Fundamentals Training:

 - We can adjust the emphasis placed on the various topics or build the Space Systems Fundamentals Training course around the mix of technologies of interest to you (including technologies other than those included in this outline).

-- The Space Systems Fundamentals Training course will appeal to engineers and managers of diverse background and varying levels of experience.
+- The Space Systems Fundamentals course will appeal to engineers and managers of diverse backgrounds and varying levels of experience.

 - Common space mission and spacecraft bus configurations, requirements, and constraints.